 The battle over Europe’s stomachs is only just beginning, it seems.

 So, ahead of further delivery drama, Sifted dives into the data to lay out the state of play.

-Meanwhile Delivery Hero CEO Niklas Östberg has previously spoken about how challenging it is to make a profit from running delivery operations; the marketplace model involves far fewer costs.
+Meanwhile, Delivery Hero CEO Niklas Östberg has previously spoken about how challenging it is to make a profit from running delivery operations.
+In contrast, its marketplace model involves far fewer costs.